-\ptitle{Structured Representation for Navigation.} L2 data agents address this by moving from a linear ``read-and-process'' model to one of intelligent navigation and dynamic information seeking.
-Early pioneering work like WebGPT~\cite{nakano2022webgpt} demonstrates how LLMs could be trained to operate a browsing environment to autonomously search, select, and cite sources to generate more faithful long-form answers.
-Building on this, existing studies create structured internal representations of documents to navigate them more efficiently.
-For example, ReadAgent~\cite{readagent2024} introduces a human-inspired gist-based memory, compressing long texts into condensed episodic summaries while retaining the ability to selectively look up original sections for detail.
-Similarly, GraphReader~\cite{graphreader2024} models documents as graphs of key elements and facts, enabling a planning agent to perform targeted traversals and bypass irrelevant content to locate critical evidence.
+\ptitle{Structured Representation for Navigation.} Some studies replace linear processing with intelligent navigation.
+For example, WebGPT~\cite{nakano2022webgpt} demonstrates training LLMs to operate a browsing environment, autonomously search, select, and cite sources to produce more faithful long-form answers.
+Subsequent systems create structured internal representations: ReadAgent~\cite{readagent2024} uses a gist-based memory for text compression and selective inspection, while GraphReader~\cite{graphreader2024} models documents as graphs for targeted traversal by a planning agent.

-\ptitle{Uncertainty-Driven Verification.} Beyond navigation, other approaches enhance reliability through dynamic, self-driven verification.
-Reflection-driven agents like Self-RAG~\cite{asai2023selfrag} and FLARE~\cite{flare2023} incorporate mechanisms to assess uncertainty during generation.
-They can pause, trigger additional retrieval when knowledge is lacking, and critique their own outputs to improve factual accuracy.
-Further enhancing robustness, systems such as REAR~\cite{rear2024} introduce explicit assessment modules to evaluate the relevance of retrieved documents, ensuring that the model is not misled by irrelevant content.
+\ptitle{Uncertainty-Driven Verification.} Beyond navigation, other approaches introduce dynamic, self-driven verification.
+Systems like Self-RAG~\cite{asai2023selfrag} and FLARE~\cite{flare2023} assess uncertainty, allowing them to pause, trigger retrievals of additional information, and critique their own outputs.
+REAR~\cite{rear2024} further ensures robustness by incorporating explicit assessment modules to evaluate the relevance of retrieved documents.

-\etitle{Multimodal Documents.} L2 data agents also advance the analysis of multimodal documents, where information is embedded not just in text but also in visual layouts, tables, and images.
-For instance, MACT~\cite{yu2025mact} proposes a multi-agent collaboration framework for visual document understanding, featuring a specialized judgment agent that verifies correctness and redirects tasks for revision, creating a more robust self-correction loop.
-Complementing this, DataPuzzle~\cite{zhang2025datapuzzle} champions a structure-first approach, transforming unstructured multimodal inputs into interpretable representations like tables or graphs.
-This enables a modular workflow where specialized agents can explore, extract, and reason over structured data, overseen by a meta-agent that coordinates the process and triggers revisions, enhancing transparency and verifiability.
+\etitle{Multimodal Documents.} L2 agents also advance the analysis of multimodal documents integrating text, visual layouts, tables, and images.
+MACT~\cite{yu2025mact} uses a multi-agent framework with a specialized judgment agent for verification and revision.
+Complementing this, DataPuzzle~\cite{zhang2025datapuzzle} proposes a structure-first approach, transforming unstructured multimodal inputs into interpretable representations (\eg tables or graphs).
+This enables exploration, extraction, and reasoning over structured data, overseen by a meta-agent that coordinates the process and triggers revisions, enhancing transparency and verifiability.